Multiple States, One Registration

 A registration governed by the law of a jurisdiction in which a law that is similar to this article is not in force or was not in force when a registration in beneficiary form was made is presumed to be valid and authorized as a matter of contract law.

-A.R.S. § 14-6303(B)This presumption provides an important safety net.
-It means that even if the legal landscape was different when the registration was first made, the beneficiary designation is not thrown out.
-Courts will treat it as an enforceable contract between the owner and the registering entity.
+A.R.S. § 14-6303(B)This presumption acts as a safety net.
+Courts treat the registration as an enforceable contract between the owner and the registering entity.